njaard/sonnerie/README.md

 Note that the rows come as "key\ttimestamp\tformat\tvalue"

-By default, gegnum compactions run in a "safe" mode.
-This is safer but very slow, as each key must be verified on insertion to make sure the datatypes are homogenous.
-Use the `--unsafe-nocheck` option to disable the feature.

 You can also "read | filter | add" into a different database, but `gegnum` allows you to modify an existing database which is useful for online maintenance on a database that gets concurrent updates.